adaltas/node-nikita/docs/content/usages/status.md

 - modification of a configuration file (json, yaml, ini...)
   The status is true if a property or any metadata associated with the file has changed.
 A change of format, like prettifying the source code, will not affect the status while the addition of a new property and the modification on the value of an existing property will set the status to "true".
 - checking if a port is open
   The status is set to "true" if a server is listening on that port and "false" otherwise.
 This is arguably an alternative usage.
-In such case, it is often used conjointly with the "shy" option to ensure that parent actions don't get their status modified.
+In such case, it is often used conjointly with the "shy" metadata to ensure that parent actions don't get their status modified.

 Status is a central concept in Nikita implemented inside every action.
 Early on, it was decided that actions will be idempotent and indicate whether a change occurred or not.
 The latter is what we call the status.
 It is formalised as a simple boolean passed to the callback as the `status` property.
 It is also available to subsequent action through the `getStatus` function.